To all heroes of Azeroth, Sanctuary, Aiur, the Nexus and future Earth!

 |- Post Images

 - Create Wiki Posts

-You can use this website that I wrote to check your trust levels in all the new Blizzard forums (except World of Warcraft, because trust levels are bound to individual characters there).
+You can use this website that I wrote to check your trust levels in all new Blizzard forums (except World of Warcraft, because trust levels are bound to characters there).
 For World of Warcraft (or if you prefer to check your trust level manually), please refer to the instructions found here.

 <b>Hello world!</b> <strong>Hello world!</strong> [b]Hello world![/b] **Hello world!** __Hello world!__